oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 4. You will now create new rule that hides Annualized Full-Time Salary because it is repetitive.
 You will also hide Compa-Raito since this is mainly used by HR.
-You also want to show the action reason in this sction of the Change Salary Form.
+You also want to show the action reason in this section of the Change Salary Form.

     ![Change Salary Page 2nd page](images/image007.png)